noahbrenner/curriculum/JavaScript/Core/debugging/README.md

-name: JavaScript in Depth I
+name: Debugging and Tools

 type: insights-list

-description: Get familiar with complex topics of JavaScript.
+description: Get more familiar with the toolset around JavaScript.

 section: 2

-parent: recipes-i
+parent: formatting-patterns

 insights:
   - online-debugging-options